onap/vnfrqts-requirements/docs/Chapter7.rst

   generic templates.

-The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the “PLAY_RECAP” summary in Ansible log.
-The playbook will be considered to successfully finish only if the “PLAY RECAP” section at the end of playbook execution output has no unreachable hosts and no failed tasks.
+The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the "PLAY_RECAP" summary in Ansible log.
+The playbook will be considered to successfully finish only if the "PLAY RECAP" section at the end of playbook execution output has no unreachable hosts and no failed tasks.
 Otherwise, the playbook will be considered to have failed.

-* R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the “PLAY_RECAP” capability.
+* R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the "PLAY_RECAP" capability.
   NOTE: There are cases where playbooks need to interpret results of a task and then determine success or failure and return result accordingly (failure for failed tasks).